agustinmista/mdviewer/README.md

 `mdviewer list`

-This subcommand lists the Css stylesheets currently available at the styles repository; you can choose any of them using the `-s/--style` flag and the style name when calling to `show/convert` subcommands.
+This subcommand lists the Css stylesheets currently available at the styles repository; you can choose any of them by using the `-s/--style` flag followed by a style name when calling to `show/convert` subcommands.
 If you want to use an external Css stylesheet instead, just use the `-s/--style` flag providing the path to it and __mdviewer__ will add it to the built-in styles repository for future usage automatically.

 ```